If I am righteous apart from my own works, why is God upset when I sin?

 In summery God can see our current sins or good deeds and they either please or displease him.
 But, because Jesus paid the punishment for our sins, God is forgiving each new offence, and it’s as if we never sinned.
 On one hand our relationship goes up and down based on what we do, and on the other hand God’s love for us is unchanging.
 I don’t fully understand it, but we can truly please or displease God, and yet Jesus’ blood fully covers our sins, so we are pure in his sight.
-We still have to give an account of all we do whether good or bad, and we will get rewarded proportionally, but from a birds eye view, we all get the same reward no matter how much good or bad we do, because all believers get to live forever in heaven.¹⁹ I don’t fully understand it, but we can truly please or displease God, and yet God’s grace and love for us is so infinite that he speaks as if our good or bad works hardly affect his love or the reward of eternal life that he promised to all of us who believe.¹⁹
+We still have to give an account of all we do whether good or bad, but as long as our faith remains, all believers will live forever with him in heaven.²⁵

 ① Ephesians 2:1 / Colossians 2:13 / Romans 5:8-10 / Hebrews 11:6 ② Hebrews 10:10 / Romans 6:10 / Colossians 1:20 ③ Zechariah 3:4-5 / Hebrews 9:14-15 ④ John 19:28-30 / John 15:13 / John 10:11 / Matthew 27:46 / Hebrews 9:12 ⑤ Philippians 3:12 / 1 John 1:8 ⑥ Isaiah 63:10 / Hebrews 12:2 ⑦ Romans 5:10 / Romans 8:38-39 ⑧ Philippians 3:12–16 / 1 John 3:2 ⑨ Romans 12:1 ⑩ Luke 17:10 ⑪ John 15:5 / Hebrews 13:21 / Philippians 2:13 ⑫ John 6:44 ⑬ Psalm 37:4 ⑭ Hosea 11:4 ⑮ Matthew 13:15 ⑯ Jeremiah 3:8 ⑰ 1 Corinthians 7:15 ⑱ Hebrews 3:16-19 ⑲ Hebrews 12:17 ⑳ Luke 15:18-20 ㉑ Romans 5:20-21 ㉒ 1 Peter 1:15-16 ㉓ Philippians 1:6 / Luke 14:28-30 ㉔ Romans 5:8 / Romans 8 38-39 ㉕ 2 Corinthians 5:9-10 / Matthew 20:1-16